Best diving in Thailand - top 8 - Bluewater Dive Travel

 Like nearby Koh Tao and Koh Phangan, Koh Samui is a popular holiday destination and more crowded than some other locations in Thailand.
 You'll find a huge range of accommodation options, from hostels to the Ritz-Carlton, food options from street markets to fine dining, and plenty of activities.
 Scuba diving is done by boats making day trips to the beautiful dive sites around Koh Samui and Koh Tao.

 Some of the best dive sites in Thailand, like Sail Rock, are very close to Koh Samui.
 A highlight of diving around Koh Samui is the chance to spot whale sharks.
 You can also see many barracudas, turtles, jackfish, and various nudibranchs and shrimp for macro lovers.
-Additionally, the diving conditions in the Gulf of Thailand are great throughout the year, with calm waters and generally good visibility.
+Additionally, the diving conditions in the Gulf of Thailand are good throughout the year, with calm waters and generally good visibility.

 Hin Daeng & Hin Muang